nithinhm/vtu-marks-scraper-analyzer/README.md

 Please avoid running the scraper on multiple systems simultaneously using the same internet IP address.
 There's a risk that your IP could be blocked from accessing the specific result link forever due to excessive requests in a short period of time.
 Although necessary measures are taken in the app to avoid IP block, one must ensure to use the tool responsibly to prevent any disruptions in access.

-## Executable
+## Packaged Release

-Alternatively, you can download and utilize the pre-compiled executable file available in [this folder](https://drive.google.com/drive/folders/1OrhIpXU_E2krhoOlCQMNalobZo_RIoXX?usp=sharing).
-The executable, compiled with PyInstaller, eliminates the need for Python installation.
-However, ensure Tesseract is installed in the default directory.

-To run the executable, simply double-click it.
-A command prompt window may appear briefly; wait for some time.
-Subsequently, the GUI window will open.
-Note that closing the command prompt will also close the GUI window, so exercise caution.
+Alternatively, you can download and utilize the packaged version of this project available in the [Releases](Releases) section of this repositary (available on the right-hand side of this website).
+This version does not require manual installation of Python.
+More on how to use the packaged version is available in the description of the release.

 ## License